 Keep in mind the Wix App Market also contains a mix of commercial and free apps.
 Just because you’re paying for a Wix subscription doesn’t mean all of their add-ons come at no extra cost.

-Who Wins: The extra options offered by WordPress are simply limitless.
+Takeaway: WordPress’s extra options are simply limitless.
 However, WP plugins are offered from all kinds of sources, which may lead to vulnerabilities and poor website performance.
-Wix is a safer choice but much more limited, compared to the popular CMS
+Wix is a safer choice but much more limited, compared to the popular CMS.

 WordPress sites have the capability for extreme SEO tweaking.
 You can customize practically every aspect of your site to please the search engine robots.
 You have full control over your site performance, metadata, URLs, link redirects – all essential parts of your SEO strategy.